Business intelligence for finance: capabilities, tools, and integrations

 Top business intelligence tools for finance

-To start your technology evaluation process, we offer a list of current market leaders according to the 2022 Gartner Magic Quadrant for Analytics and Business Intelligence Platforms.
+We offer a list of current market leaders according to the 2024 Gartner Magic Quadrant for Analytics and Business Intelligence Platforms to help companies start looking for their future financial BI platform.

 Power BI is an end-to-end BI platform that enables self-service business analytics at the enterprise scale.
 The tool offers more than 150 pre-built connectors that integrate with various data sources, including relational and non-relational databases, data warehouses, big data software, local files, and spreadsheets.
 The tool satisfies the analytics needs of non-tech users with self-service data preparation, analysis, reporting, and visualization, as well as the needs of skillful data analytics and data scientists.
 Power BI offers rich visualization and reporting capabilities and safeguards corporate data with row-level security, bring-your-own key support, and data encryption.
 The product is available as a SaaS option running in the Azure cloud or as an on-premises option in Power BI Report Server.